 How to apply to a Canadian university

-Applying to a university in Canada can be quite tricky because each program and university can have its own set of rules and requirements.
+Applying to a university in Canada can be quite tricky because each programme and university can have its own set of rules and requirements.

-And I’m not exaggerating here: from the grading system, to the number of programs you can apply to, even to the structure of the academic year (you may have 2 semesters or 3 trimesters - who knows?), each university and geographical region has its own standard, so, if you want to stay informed, be close to your university and answer / read your e-mails as if your life depends on it.
+And I’m not exaggerating here: from the grading system, to the number of programmes you can apply to, even to the structure of the academic year (you may have 2 semesters or 3 trimesters), each university and geographical region has its own standard.
+So, if you want to stay informed, be close to your university and answer/read your e-mails as if your life depended on it.

 Still, to end on a happier note, you should know that a “typical” university runs:

-- The whole summer, if your course has a third trimester.
+- The whole summer, if your course has a third semester

 What are the living costs and tuition fees in Canada